taylorzr/punchtime/README.md

 ## Configuration

 Intended to be run on a raspberry pi.
-Create a file .envrc.local with the env SERVER pointing at the pi's ipaddress.
-E.g.
+Create a file .envrc.local with the envs
+- SERVER: pi's address
+- SLACK_TOKEN: your slack token
+- GETPING_TOKEN: your unique key from https://my.getping.info/

 ```
 export SERVER='192.168.1.2'
+export SLACK_TOKEN='<your-slack-token>'
+export GETPING_TOKEN='<your-getping-token>'
 ```

-You also need the env var SLACK_TOKEN to be present in your shell.

 ## Raspberry Pi Installation